Merck says research shows its COVID-19 pill works against variants | Health

 Laboratory studies show that Merck & Co's experimental oral COVID-19 antiviral drug, molnupiravir, is likely to be effective against known variants of the coronavirus, including the dominant, highly transmissible Delta, the company said on Wednesday.

-Merck is conducting two Phase III trials of the antiviral it is developing with Ridgeback Biotherapeutics - one for treatment of COVID-19 and another as a preventive.
-Merck anticipates the first study will finish in early November, Grobler said.
-"Data could come sooner or later," he added.
+Merck is currently conducting two Phase III trials of the antiviral it is developing with Ridgeback Biotherapeutics - one for treatment of COVID-19 and another as a preventive.
+Merck anticipates that the Phase III treatment study will finish in early November, Grobler said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)